AlexFangSW/Typephoon_api/README.md

 ## About
 Typephoon is a real-time multiplayer typing game with a clean, minimalistic interface inspired by [monkeytype](https://monkeytype.com/).
-Challenge your friends or other players online, and track your typing progress over time.
+Challenge your friends or other players online, track your typing progress over time.

 ## Features
 - Multi-player gameplay